griffio/mongodb-01/README.md

 ```
 The Java SSL platform requires all certificates to be trusted are install into a Key Store.

->Support-tip: You can create a Key Store using the JDK’s “keytool” utility.
+>Tip: You can create a Key Store using the JDK’s “keytool” utility.
 Requires you to enter a password at the end

 ```
 keytool -importcert -trustcacerts -file <cert filename>.crt -keystore <output filename>.jks